Take a free test of the latest hearing aids with Earpros

 How the diagnosis process works

-The initial examination of your ear bleeding will be conducted by your doctor, who will review your medical history and perform an otoscopy to diagnose if you're dealing with an eardrum inflammation or lesion.
-Depending on this diagnosis, you'll be prescribed either medication or referred to a specialist for further testing.
+The initial examination of your ear bleeding will be conducted by your doctor, who will review your medical history and perform an otoscopy to determine if you are dealing with eardrum inflammation, a lesion, or another underlying condition.

-If the cause of your bleeding is left untreated, complications such as untreated otitis media causing damage to the skull and jaw bones, complete deafness from a head injury, permanent eardrum damage, and severe chronic inflammation of the ear canal, amongst others, may arise.
+If the cause of your bleeding is left untreated, complications such as untreated otitis media causing damage to the skull and jaw bones, complete deafness from a head injury, permanent eardrum damage, and severe chronic inflammation of the ear canal, among others, may arise.

 Never underestimate otorrhagia: complications